Cartmanishere/zippyshare-scraper/README.md

 ### NOTICE :

-Use the new zippyshare.py code.
-Zippyshare changed their source code.
-If you find that it isn't working, try the old one.
-Maybe they switched back.
-If both of these aren't working, then I'll update the repo with a working script soon.
+I'm keeping three different scripts.
+Each for a separate variation of zippyshare site source code.
+So while trying to decode links, try running all three scripts.
+And if you still get error, open a issue and I'll fix the code.
+I will also think of a way to combine these all into a one script.
+But in the meanwhile, you can use these as is or write a script based on these yourself.

 ### Dependencies :